Barking Dogs Never Bite: Plot development

-The plot was inspired from Bong's childhood experience of finding a dead puppy on the top of the building.
+The plot was inspired by Bong's childhood experience of finding a dead puppy on the top of the building.
 This left a strong impression on him, and he was scared that the security guards would eat it.

 Casting

-Despite the fact Bae Doona was new to the Korean film industry, she was recommended to the production company by Bong who loved her "smooth moves like an octopus" and her unpretentious speech patterns.
+Despite Bae Doona being new to the Korean film industry, she was recommended to the production company by Bong who loved her "smooth moves like an octopus" and her unpretentious speech patterns.
 Lee Sung-jae was cast because of his performance in the 1998 TV drama Lie.

 Camerawork

 The movie was filmed to invoke emotions that people would feel while watching a cartoon, and thus was shot by mixing the speed of filming.

 Release

 Magnolia Pictures acquired the American distribution rights to the film in late summer of 2009.

 Reception

 The film only attracted 57,000 audience members in its initial release, but critics consider it to be a "cursed masterpiece".

 On Metacritic, the film has a weighted average score of 66 out of 100 based on 8 critic reviews, indicating "generally favorable reviews".
 Stephen Short of Time Asia remarked that Barking Dogs Never Bite "may be this year's most inventive Asian film", favorably comparing it to Jean-Pierre Jeunet's Amélie released that same year.

+At the 2000 Grand Bell Awards in South Korea, Bae Doona was nominated for the Grand Bell Award for Best New Actress.
 Lead actress Bae Doona stated in 2019 that the film contained the most memorable scene of her career, in which she is being chased by a homeless man throughout the apartment complex.